 124 Deal with your servant according to your loving kindness.

 Teach me your statutes.

 125 I am your servant.
 Give me understanding,

 127 Therefore I love your commandments more than gold,

 128 Therefore I consider all of your precepts to be right.

 I hate every false way.

-19 One who works his land will have an abundance of food;
+19 One who works his land will be satisfied with food,

 but one who chases fantasies will have his fill of poverty.